utastudents/cse3310-sp25-003/INTERFACES/group-013_page_manager-interface.md

 PAGE MANAGER sends the user data to the SUMMARY page, including user ID, username, win/loss ratio, and the leaderboard.

 Database:
-PAGE MANAGER sends login information to DATABASE, which validates the user and responds with user data.
-It also requests leaderboard info from DATABASE when needed.
+The PAGE MANAGER sends user login credentials to the DATABASE, which verifies them and responds with user-specific data if valid.
+For leaderboard access, the PAGE MANAGER requests the information, and the DATABASE returns the latest rankings and scores.

 Notes: